Fiserv/banking-hub/docs/resources/DPoP Guidelines.md

 > If you are unable to generate an RSA Public/Private Key Pair using any cryptography & SSL/TLS toolkit, click the Cryptotools link [Public/Private Key pair](https://cryptotools.net/rsagen ) to generate it.
 >
 >
 ## Step 2 - Onboard the Consumer
-2.1  Register consumer with public key through AppMarket from Fiserv 2.2  AppMarket stores and returns the consumer key and shares with the consumer <br>
+2.1.
+Register consumer with public key through AppMarket from Fiserv 2.2.
+AppMarket stores and returns the consumer key and shares with the consumer <br>
  ![image](https://github.com/Fiserv/banking-hub/assets/135122880/912df1f0-3b80-4e06-8e36-09de51e9466a)

 ## Step 3 - Select the Style to sign in DPoP Token
-The following are the steps to
 ### Step 3.1 - Sign in with DPoP Token
-•  **HTTP Method (GET, POST and so on)** of the corresponding API call in which DPoP token is passed
+• &emsp; **HTTP Method (GET, POST and so on)** of the corresponding API call in which DPoP token is passed
-•  **URL of the API call** (including the query parameters) in which DPoP token is passed
+• &emsp; **URL of the API call** (including the query parameters) in which DPoP token is passed

 ### Step 3.2 - Use Request Data for Data Integrity
-•  **ReqHeaderMap** - Map created with business-critical request headers and its value that are required to be validated by the APIM security framework <br>
+• &emsp; **ReqHeaderMap** - Map created with business-critical request headers and its value that are required to be validated by the APIM security framework <br>
-•  **FormParamMap** - Map created with form URL encoded key-value that are required to be validated by the APIM security framework <br>
+• &emsp; **FormParamMap** - Map created with form URL encoded key-value that are required to be validated by the APIM security framework <br>
-•  **Payload** - JSON string of the request body that is required to be validated by APIM security framework If case payload size is larger than **100 KB**, use **SelectivePayloadMap**.
-This Map is created with business-critical attributes of the request payload, which are required to be validated by the APIM security framework. <br>
+• &emsp; **Payload** - JSON string of the request body that is required to be validated by APIM security framework<br>
+If case payload size is larger than **100 KB**, use **SelectivePayloadMap**.
+This Map is created with business-critical attributes of the request payload, which are required to be validated by the APIM security framework <br>

-Following are the few examples of business-critical attributes:
+Following are the examples of business-critical attributes:

     •	accountNumber